 We will leverage promising practices, knowledge, and experience gained from this project to expand employment opportunities for individuals with disabilities from underserved and economically disadvantaged populations throughout California and across the United States.

-For more information about the California community activities:
+For further information about these community activities contact: